jonaylor89/pythontut/Section4.md

 # Challenges
 ---------------------------
-1. Write a function that takes one list input and prints every item in the list
+1. Write a function that takes one list input and prints the first element in the lists
-2. Write a function that takes one list input and multiplies 5 to every element in the list than prints the list out.
+2. Write a function that takes two list inputs and prints the product of their first elements
-3. Write a function that adds one to every element that is less than 10